By James McGrath

 Flip Tax: (Co-ops) A flip tax is a fee typically paid by the seller to the building and is not deductible as a property tax.
 Flip taxes are significantly more common in co-ops but not all co-ops have a flip tax and some condos do have them.
 Yoreevo conducted a sample and found the most common flip tax is 2% of the sale price but varies.
 If negotiated as part of the transaction, buyers can pay the flip tax as well.

 Condos are more flexible than co-ops since you’re buying real property which gives you full ownership and more freedom to use the property.
 Co-ops tend to have more rules about what you can and can't do.

 The infamous co-op board sets their own standards in terms of the approval process as well as how the building is managed.
 Seeing that everyone owns shares in the building, the community as a whole is more concerned with who the building does or does not allow into the building.
-Co-op boards also require an interview (or interviews) to meet you and ask any questions regarding the information you provided.
+Co-op boards also require an interview to meet you and ask any questions regarding the information you provided.
 They can still deny any applicant outright as they choose.
 For a condo, the only way potential buyers can be rejected is if the condo exercises its right of first refusal.
 In order to do so, the condo would have to purchase the unit on the same terms as stated in the contract between buyer and seller and is very rare.

 Another restriction for co-ops owners is the ability to make renovations.
 Even after presenting your renovation plans to the board, you may still be denied.
 It is best to learn as much as you can about each individual co-op since each has its own house rules and guidelines for shareholders.